 The focus of Youth Star’s service program is to place university graduates as volunteer leaders in marginalized communities for one year, where they act as facilitators, tutors, mentors, and role models to children and young people.

-Club members learn valuable life skills and leadership skills through hands-on activities implemented in their communities such as implementing education campaigns to enroll all eligible children in school, work with commune councils, local technical experts and communities to ensure access to toilets in each school compound, mobilizing the community to ensure access to potable water and that each child has his/her birth certificate and “road to health” chart demonstrating access to immunization and identifying children faltering in their growth The Volunteer Leaders facilitates liaison with local authorities, and expert resource persons when needed.
+Club members learn valuable leadership and life skills through hands-on activities such as implementing education campaigns to enroll all eligible children in school, working with commune councils to ensure access to toilets in each school compound, mobilizing the community to ensure access to potable water, working to guarantee that each child has his/her birth certificate and “road to health” chart demonstrating access to immunization, and identifying children faltering in their growth.
+The volunteer leaders facilitate the liaison with local authorities and expert resource persons when needed.

 Youth Star typically maintains an active presence in a community for an upwards of three years, during the last of which efforts are made to transfer the management of the youth club fully into the hands of the children themselves, while also registering it as a Community-Based Organization (CBO), so that it may receive annual funding and resources from the commune.
 This ensures the sustainability of the Youth Star program in these communities for years to come, as year after year of children will take up the mantle of leading and inspiring their peers academically, just like those who came before them did.
 Not only does the youth club system contribute to the continued improvement of education in rural areas, but it also primes a generation of young leaders who can take a stand on larger scale civic issues in Cambodia in the future.